tahzeer/tahzeer/README.md

 ### Hey there 👋

-I am Tahzeer Ashraf, currently a Senior Undergraduate at the Indian Institute of Technology Goa.
+I am Tahzeer Ashraf, currently a Software Engineer based in Bangalore.
 Passionate about the intersection of Software and Finance, I bring a diverse skill set encompassing proficency in programming languages such as C++, Python, and SQL, along with expertise in software developement and data science.
 I am a highly driven individual with a knack for analysing and learning new stuff.
 I would surely love to colaborate on projects if you reach out to me through any of the links below!

 ### 🔭 Expertise